 (49) The Non-Academic Misconduct Investigation Committee comprises:

-(50) The Deputy Vice-Chancellor and University Provost will appoint the membership of each Committee from a pool of staff and students who have received the requisite training or who have equivalent qualifications and experience.
+(50) The Vice-President, People and Advancement will appoint the membership of each Committee from a pool of staff and students who have received the requisite training or who have equivalent qualifications and experience.

-(51) In certain cases the Committee Chair or Deputy Vice-Chancellor and University Provost may appoint one or two additional members to the Committee where they believe this is warranted or necessary in the interests of ensuring fairness and thoroughness of the proceedings.
+(51) In certain cases the Committee Chair or Vice-President, People and Advancement may appoint one or two additional members to the Committee where they believe this is warranted or necessary in the interests of ensuring fairness and thoroughness of the proceedings.

-(52) Where it is apparent that a Committee member has or discloses a conflict of interest or potential conflict, the membership of the Committee may be changed by the Deputy Vice-Chancellor and University Provost.
+(52) Where it is apparent that a Committee member has or discloses a conflict of interest or potential conflict, the membership of the Committee may be changed by the Vice-President, People and Advancement.

-(53) The Deputy Vice-Chancellor and University Provost will from time to time approve pools of staff and students to serve on the Non-Academic Misconduct Investigation Committee subject to availability and having had the appropriate training and/or qualifications.
+(53) The Vice-President, People and Advancement will from time to time approve pools of staff and students to serve on the Non-Academic Misconduct Investigation Committee subject to availability and having had the appropriate training and/or qualifications.

 (54) Student nominations may be received from Deans, Campus Provosts and recognised University Student Union.
 Staff nominations will be sought periodically and training will be made available to those nominated prior to serving on a Non-Academic Misconduct Investigation Committee.

-(55) In maintaining the pool and in constituting the committees the Deputy Vice-Chancellor and University Provost will have regard to the need to have a broad cross-section of the University community and to maintain impartiality, gender balance, expertise and integrity.
+(55) In maintaining the pool and in constituting the committees the Vice-President, People and Advancement will have regard to the need to have a broad cross-section of the University community and to maintain impartiality, gender balance, expertise and integrity.

 (57) The University contact officer is responsible for notifying the respondent student of the hearing date, time and place, ten working days before the hearing date.
 That notification will normally include copies of all available documentation being provided to the Non-Academic Misconduct Investigation Committee.